-Training in hazardous materials, personal protection, and safety provided in accordance with 29 CFR 1910.120 HAZWOPER Standard and WAC 296-843-20010.
+Training provided in accordance with 29 CFR 1910.120 HAZWOPER Standard and WAC 296-843-20010.
 Training includes theory and application of incident management/command structures, response operation, toxicology, and planning, in addition to statutory requirements.
 Mandatory attendance required to receive certificate.